 To combat the famine in the southern Sudan, we have donated 3,000 euros to UNICEF.

 Since the outbreak of the civil war, the situation in southern Sudan every month is to become dramatic.
 The food production has come to a standstill.
 Millions of people, including in the main city of Juba fled the violence and pillaging since end of 2013.
-Poverty was increasing, the population is always more desperate.
-Finally came the hunger and was getting bigger.
+Poverty and hunger have been getting bigger.
 Who suffers the most, are children and their families.
 The UNICEF staff on the ground report now children who eat even grass, leaves and wood, because they are so hungry.

 For the reconstruction of Haiti after Hurricane "Matthew" we have handed over a cheque for €3,000 UNICEF.